 We are a regenerative medicine company focused on developing and commercializing products in the musculoskeletal segment of the marketplace.
 Our first product candidate, NeoCart, is being investigated in a Phase 3 clinical trial.
 NeoCart utilizes various aspects of our regenerative medicine platform to develop an innovative tissue implant intended to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
-NeoCart is an investigational product and has not been approved for sale in any jurisdiction, including the United States.
-We have no other products that are approved for sale in the United States and currently we are not selling any products that may be approved for sale in other jurisdictions.
-Our regenerative medicine platform provides the tools to develop NeoCart.

-Our regenerative medicine platform combines expertise in the following areas:
+We have no products that are approved for sale in the United States and currently we are not selling any other products that may be approved for sale in other jurisdictions.
+NeoCart is based on our regenerative medicine platform, which combines expertise in the following areas:

-- Cell processing: the handling of a tissue biopsy, extraction of cells, and expansion of the cells; - Scaffold: three-dimensional structures that enable the proper distribution of cells and organize cells in their natural environment to support tissue formation; - Tissue engineering: the use of a combination of cells, engineering and materials to improve or replace biological functions; and - Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue.
+- Cell therapy and processing: the handling of a tissue biopsy and the extraction, isolation and expansion of the cells; - Biomaterials and Scaffold: three-dimensional biomaterials structures that enable the proper distribution of cells and organize cells in their natural environment to support tissue formation; - · Tissue engineering: the use of a combination of cells, engineering and biomaterials to improve or replace biological functions; and - Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue and allow for natural cell and tissue infiltration and integration with native cells.